ebp-nor/workshop-2024/01_GenomeScope2.md

 ```

 We have set up this script for you.
-What you need to do is to create a `run.sh` in your working folder (`/projects/ec146/work/<username>/genomescope`) with this content (with nano for instance):
+What you need to do is to create a `run.sh` in your working folder (`/cluster/projects/nn9984k/work/<username>/genomescope`) with this content (with `nano` for instance):

 ```
-sbatch /projects/ec146/scripts/run_genomescope.sh /fp/projects01/ec146/data/genomic_data/pacbio/gsMetZobe_pacbio.fastq.gz
+sbatch /cluster/projects/nn9984k/scripts/run_genomescope.sh /cluster/projects/nn9984k/data/genomic_data/pacbio/iyAthRosa_pacbio.fastq.gz
 ````

 When you have done this, you can submit to the cluster by typing `sh run.sh`.